 Do a Merge Request

 You should fill all the information of the Merge Request form.
 Please explain in your request all the changes you have done and why.
-Your merge request will be checked by other team member and he/she needs your info to return a good feedback.
+Your merge request will be checked by another team member and they need your info to return a good feedback.
 This is just a simple procedure where a second person checks that the changes are correct and the code works well.
 Coding errors are imminent and four eyes will see better than two.

-After your Merge Request is accept your code will be part of the original repository.
-If there is any problem or mistake you will get a notice from a team member to apply the required changes.
-On this case you will need to do new commits in your local repo and do again the merge request process.
+After your Merge Request is accepted your code will be part of the original repository.
+If there is any problem or mistake you will get a notification from a team member to apply the required changes.
+In this case you will need to do new commits in your local repo and do again the merge request process.

 We love Open Source.
 We use it everyday for our daily work and we want to do our best to give back to the community what it has given us.
 We really appreciate your participation.
 At rhomb.IoT you will find a team of people who are much more than good professionals, they are good people.